 Chairman - Ma.
-Cristina C. Gotianun, Executive Director, Executive Vice President Member - Victor C. Macalincag, Independent Director Member - Federico E. Puno, Independent Director
+Cristina C. Gotianun Member - Victor C. Macalincag, Independent Director Member - Federico E. Puno, Independent Director

-Your Board's Compensation and Remuneration Committee is comprised of three (3) Board Directors, with majority membership of Independent Directors.
+The Compensation and Remuneration Committee is comprised of three (3) Board Directors, with majority membership of Independent Directors.
 The Committee's main function is to establish a formal and transparent procedure for developing a remuneration policy for Directors, officers and key employees consistent with the Company's culture, strategy and control environment.
 It annually reviews and recommends for Board approval Director remuneration set within the maximum level by the Company's Amended By-Laws and as approved by the shareholders.
-It reviews compensationrelated disclosures of Directors and Executives in the Company's annual and related reports to be in accordance with regulatory requirements and reporting standards.
+It reviews compensation-related disclosures of Directors and Executives in the Company's annual and related reports to be in accordance with regulatory requirements and reporting standards.
 It also requires Directors and Officers to declare under penalty of perjury all their existing business interests or shareholdings that may directly or indirectly cause conflict of interest in the performance of their duties.
-As per its Charter, the Committee engaged, at the Company's expense, the services of Rodolfo C. Salazar as key consultant to advise and assist the Committee in its oversight responsibilities, and to assist Management in implementing strategic priorities.
-He is required to formally disclose any financial, business or personal interests in an Annual Disclosure Statement.
+The Committee is authorized by its Charter to engage, at the Company's expense, the services of an adviser or consultant to assist or advise the Committee in performing its oversight responsibilities.
+Rodolfo C. Salazar serves as a consultant of the Committee, and is concurrently a nominee Board Director of the Company's power subsidiary SEM-Calaca Power Corporation.

 The Committee had two (2) meetings attended by all Members on March 5, 2013 and November 7, 2013.
-During the year, it performed oversight of the following functions, among others:
+During the year, it confirms performance of the following duties, among others :